 This menu allows the user to configure the clock on the device.
-The user can view the current status of the clock and also configure the new date and time through the screen shown in Figure 11.
+The user can view the current status of the clock and also configure the new date and time through the screen shown below.

-- RTC status: shows the current status of the real-time clock. - Current date: shows the current date on the device. - Current time: shows the current time on the device. - Last set date: shows the last date when the clock was setup on the device. - Last set time: shows the last time when the clock was setup on the device.
+- RTC status: shows the current status of the real-time clock.
+Note that this status may not update if a new Date/Time is set unless you exit this sub-menu and then go back in again. - Current date: shows the current date on the device. - Current time: shows the current time on the device. - Last set date: shows the last date when the clock was setup on the device. - Last settime: shows the last time when the clock was setup on the device.